Additional Pantry Information:

 The Northampton Survival Center provides low-income residents of Hampshire County with nutritionally-balanced food every week.
 Our program is a “choice” program, which means that clients select the exact foods they bring home.
 Once a month, clients can choose from shelf stable items, dairy, meat, breads, and fresh fruits and vegetables, and on the other 3 weeks of the month, clients can pick up a smaller order of just the perishable items.
 We provide pet food and personal care items as they are available.
 You can come see us every week.
 It doesn’t need to be the same day every week.

 The busiest time is at the beginning, and you might wait for 30 minutes or more in your car during this time.
 After the first hour it’s smoother sailing, with very little waiting.
 We have a volunteer directing traffic, so it will be clear what to do.
 We have enough for everyone.
 Our whole community is pitching in to make sure no one is hungry or worried about having enough food.
 Please don’t hesitate to come if you need help.

 People tell us that it is easy, and that the people they talk to are nice.
 We try to make it as comfortable an experience for clients as possible.
 Not only will the system be efficient and safely socially distant, but you will also receive service with a smile.
 Everyone wears a mask, and you’ll be able to stay in your car.
 You can also come by foot, so long as you stay distant from others.

 We are doing our best to ensure that food distribution is done in a safe, socially-distanced way.
 Our system is as efficient as possible while utilizing the lowest number of volunteers.
-Our volunteers follow the same masked protocols as other public agencies and are vetted to make sure they aren’t exhibiting symptoms before they come into work.
 Clients only get out of their car to load their groceries at a distance from staff and volunteers, and then leave.
 Our goal is to provide a safe, efficient system.